GoogleCloudPlatform/Open_Data_QnA/infra/README.md

         3. Retry your code

-1. `Firebase project number not found`
+1. `Firebase project not found`
-Error: Error creating WebApp: googleapi: Error 404: Firebase project 443017449062 not found.
+    * Error creating WebApp: googleapi: Error 404: Firebase project XXXXXXXXX not found.
-│
-│   with google_firebase_web_app.app_frontend,
-│   on frontend.tf line 24, in resource "google_firebase_web_app" "app_frontend":
-│   24: resource "google_firebase_web_app" "app_frontend" {

     * This error is encountered when you fail to add firebase to your project before execution of the scripts.
     * Follow the instructions for [enabling firebase](#enable-firebase) under [pre-requisites](#prerequisites) section of the README